kapilsharma1/Python-Basics/README.md

    - Learnt basic objects and data structures in python.
    - Learnt different python statements and concepts such as list compehensions.
 (GenY/Statements_assignment.ipynb)
-   - Learnt about concepts such as lambda expressions and how to create my own functins in python.(GenY/methods_functions_assignment.ipynb)
+   - Learnt about concepts such as lambda expressions and how to create my own functins in python.
+     (GenY/methods_functions_assignment.ipynb)
+   - Learnt object oriented python and concepts such as classes,methods,attributes,Inheritence,special methods.
+     (GenY/object_oriented_assignment.ipynb)

 3) Created my own **TIC TAC TOE GAME** in python.
    - Combined all the concepts learnt and made a fully interactive and working TIC TAC TOE GAME in python.
 (GenY/TIC_TAC_TOE_PROJECT.ipynb)